zenml-io/mlstacks/docs/book/getting-started/core-concepts.md

-A Stack is a collection of stack components, where each component represents the respective configuration regarding a particular function in your MLOps pipeline such as orchestration systems, artifact repositories, and model deploystrment platforrstarms.
+A Stack is a collection of stack components, where each component represents the respective configuration regarding a particular function in your MLOps pipeline such as orchestration systems, artifact repositories, and model deployment platforms.

 As a shorthand, you can think of a stack as a grouping of these components.